-(1) Name of the proposed subdivision or land development or other identifying title.

-(2) Name of the municipality in which the tract is located, where any part of the tract lies outside New London Township.

-(3) Date on which the plan was prepared, including all revisions and description of each.

-(4) Name, address, license number, and a seal of the registered engineer, surveyor, landscape architect, or land planner who certified the plan.

-(5) Statement identifying the plan to be a preliminary plan.

-(6) Scale of the plan (in text and graphic forms).

-C. Site Context Map.
+- 1. Scale.
+Except as otherwise noted, the preliminary plan shall be at a scale of 50 feet = 1 inch or 100 feet = 1-inch feet to the inch.
+In the event that the tract contains more than 100 acres, a key plan shall be included at a scale of 200 feet to the inch. - 2.
+Title Block.
+Including: - A. Name of the proposed subdivision or land development or other identifying title. - B. Name of the municipality in which the tract is located, where any part of the tract lies outside New London Township. - C. Date on which the plan was prepared, including all revisions and description of each. - D. Name, address, license number, and a seal of the registered engineer, surveyor, landscape architect, or land planner who certified the plan. - E. Statement identifying the plan to be a preliminary plan. - F. Scale of the plan (in text and graphic forms). - 3.
+Site Context Map.
 A site context map, showing the location of the proposed subdivision within its neighborhood context.
-For sites under 100 acres in area, such maps shall be at as scale not less than 1 inch = 200 feet and shall show the relationship of the subject property to natural and man-made features existing within 1,000 feet of the site.
+For sites under 100 acres in area, such maps shall be at as scale not less than 1 inch = 200 feet and shall show the relationship of the subject property to natural and manufactured features existing within 1,000 feet of the site.
 For sites of 100 acres or more, the scale shall be 1 inch = 400 feet, and shall show the above relationships within 2,000 feet of the site.
-Features to be shown shall include topography, stream valleys, wetland complexes, woodlands over $\frac{1}{2}$ acre in area, ridge lines, public roads and trails, utility easements and rights-of-way, public land, and land protected under conservation or agricultural easement.
-The site context map should be prepared on the basis of information compiled by the Township and made available to the applicant at cost.

-D. Existing Resources and Site Analysis Plan.
-Except for subdivisions in which all proposed lots are to be 10 acres or more in area, an existing resources and site analysis plan shall be prepared to provide a comprehensive analysis of existing conditions.
-The applicant shall utilize the natural features information compiled by the Township and made available at cost for initial identification of the tract's features.
+Features to be shown shall include topography, stream valleys, wetland complexes, woodlands over 1⁄2 acre in area, ridge lines, public roads and trails, utility easements and rights-of-way, public land, and land protected under conservation or agricultural easement.
+The site context map should be prepared on the basis of information compiled by the Township and made available to the applicant at cost. - 4.
+Existing Resources and Site Analysis Plan.
+Except for subdivisions in which all proposed lots are to be 10 acres or more in area, an existing resources and site analysis plan shall be prepared to provide a com prehensive analysis of existing conditions.
+The applicant shall utilize the natural features information com piled by the Township and made available at cost for initial identification of the tract's features.
 The following information shall be included in this plan: